 Gender Pay Gap

-Across the UK there are a range of factors which contribute towards the existence of a gender pay gap, such as the fact that men are statistically more likely to be in senior roles or that women are statistically more likely to be in part-time roles.
+Across the UK, a range of factors contributes towards the existence of a gender pay gap, such as the fact that men are statistically more likely to be in senior roles or that women are statistically more likely to be in part-time roles.

 Here at Chester Zoo, all employees within the same pay grade are paid the same salary, regardless of gender or age.

-Identical bonus payments are awarded to all permanent staff, pro-rata, based on the success of the zoo each year, regardless of gender or job level.
+Our bonus scheme awards identical bonus payments to eligible staff based on the success of the zoo each year, regardless of gender or job level.

-We are proud of the contribution of all our team regardless of gender and remain committed to our initiatives that help address some of the societal factors influencing the make-up of our organisation.
+We’re proud of the contribution of every single member of our team and remain committed to our initiatives that help address some of the societal factors influencing the make-up of our organisation.
 We believe this will help us continue to prevent extinction by maximising the potential of our wonderfully passionate, expert and talented workforce.

 How our pay is measured